junxit/us-congress-bills-114/metadata.md

 - 2016-02-09 — Senate amendment proposed (on the floor): Amendment SA 3296 proposed by Senator McConnell for Senator Johnson.(consideration: CR S755; text: CR S755)
 - 2016-02-09 — Senate amendment submitted
 - 2016-02-09 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute as amended: CR S755)
+- 2016-02-10 — Message on Senate action sent to the House.
+- 2016-02-10 — Received in the House.
+- 2016-02-10 — Referred to the House Committee on Transportation and Infrastructure.